Employee Engagement from the bottom up is the way forward

 You must enable and empower your employees to decide not to shrug their shoulders at corporate efforts to re-engage them, but to consider the strategy and choose to see the good intentions and decide “you know what, there might just be something good for me in there so I will give it a go.”

 Just as it was in my work with unemployed youth, employee engagement is not about motivation through leaderboards and competition.
-This help add fun when an employee is engaged.
+This helps to add fun when an employee is engaged.
 Employee engagement is about motivation through the satisfaction of understanding your workplace and your employer and being self-aware so you know when you have mastered your ability and deliver it at work.

 What are you doing to cultivate the ground level in your organization and enabling individual employees to master their ability and deliver this regularly?